turingschool/backend-curriculum-site/module1/lessons/intro_to_oop.md

 #### Using Objects in Other Objects

 Let's create a new method in our Classroom class that allows us to print a roster.
 Now we don't want to print those full Student objects, we just want to print their names.

+** Turn & Talk **
+How can we use the functionality we've already built on Student to print a roster of student names in Classroom?

 And update our runner:

 ```ruby